 - Divide the dough into 3 equal pieces.
-Add 2 or 3 drops of red food coloring to one piece and knead until the color is worked throughout.
+Add 2 or 3 drops of yellow food coloring to one piece and knead until the color is worked throughout.

-- Add 2 to 3 drops of the green to the second piece and knead until the color is worked throughout.
+- Add 2 to 3 drops of the orange food coloring to the second piece and knead until the color is worked throughout.